On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Examples

-\subsection{Spin glass (dynamical approach to Guerra's scheme)}
+\subsection{Spin glass: dynamical approach to Guerra's scheme}

+In this subsection we apply Theorem \ref{th:main} to a class of mean-field spin glass models.
+The aim is to put on a solid ground some recent conjectures appearing in spin glass theory.
+Recently in \cite{Contucci_2019, Contucci_2021} it has been shown by theoretical physics arguments that Guerra's hierarchical measure for $K$ steps of replica symmetry breaking ($K$-RSB) \cite{Guerra_2003} can be identified with the stationary measure of a multi-bath Langevin dynamics of type \eqref{eq:SDEintro}-\eqref{eq:SDEintro_diffusion} for a suitable random potential $V$ involving $K+1$ families of degrees of freedom with different time scales.
+Thanks to this identification the authors push forward the well-known connection between static and dynamical properties of spin glass systems \cite{PMPF}.
+Here we provide sufficient conditions for such an identification to hold and a method to estimate the rates of convergence.

-We discuss a multibath spin-glass model with fast soft spins and slow external magnetic fields.
-This kind of model has been discussed recently in \cite{Contucci_2019, Contucci_2021} where it is argued on heuristic grounds that Guerra's hierarchical measure for Replica Symmetry Breaking (RSB) appears as the stationary measure of the multibath Langevin dynamics.
-We show that our analysis is applicable for a finite system.
-The assumptions required by Theorem \ref{th:main} - in particular the Bakry-\'Emery-Holley-Stroock criterion analysed in Section \ref{sec:logSob} - are checked to hold with probability (with respect to quenched couplings) exponentially close to one in a suitable region of parameters.
-Unfortunately, with this criterion we do not expect better than exponentially small convergence rate in the system size or dimension.
-For specific phases (e.g., high-temperatures) better phase-dependent criteria for the validity of log-Sobolev inequalities would yield more physical results (e.g., at high temperatures one could presumably use decay-of-correlations criteria).
-This however goes beyond the scope of the present work.
-There exists a vast physics literature on the large size limit for mean-field spin glass dynamics, we refer the interested reader to \cite{Bouchaud_1997} for a survey and we mention the recent works \cite{BenArous,Jagannath,Bodineau} for rigorous results on the subject.
+The assumptions required by Theorem \ref{th:main} - in particular the Bakry-\'Emery-Holley-Stroock criterion analysed in Section \ref{sec:mainresults} - are checked to hold with probability (with respect to the quenched variables) exponentially close to $1$ in a suitable region of parameters.
+In general we do not expect better than exponentially small convergence rate in the system's size.
+Nevertheless, better criteria for the validity of logarithmic Sobolev inequalities tailored on specific phases would yield more physical results.
+For example, at high temperatures one could use decay-of-correlations criteria to find convergence rates independent of the system's size (see, e.g., \cite{BB}).
+This aspect goes beyond the purpose of the present work.
+There exists a vast physics literature on mean-field spin glass dynamics in the large size limit, we refer the interested reader to \cite{Bouchaud_1997} for a survey and we mention the recent works \cite{BenArous,Jagannath,Bodineau} for rigorous results on the subject.